codingcodewhilegoofin/3DGameDev-3DEngineDev-VRDev/README.md

   * Created Github repo
   * Downloaded Unity and finished starter tutorial
-  * Refreshed on some basic c++ available to see on hopper/turing
+  * Refreshed on some basic c++ available to see on hopper/turing 9/3/2020
+  * Learn difference between game development and game design

+## CC

+The first thing I did was to make sure I remember how a basic C++ program works

+Then I moved on to learning the difference between C++ and C#

 ## GD
+* Game Design
+* Game Development

 ## Project
+* Basic video game